rylew2/portfolio-rylew/content/book/staffengineer.md

     -   Read the room to understand when to escalate discussions or break them down into smaller groups
 -   Avoid forcing consensus in meetings - identify ways to explore disagreements

-Often times engineers will be confident that their perspective is right, so there are ocassions where getting other folks in the room to agree is sometimes a zero sum game.
+Often, engineers are confident their perspective is right, so there are ocassions where getting other folks in the room to agree is sometimes a zero sum game.
 Instead, think about applying some of the approaches listed above and think about entering a room with the goal of agreeing on a problem at hand.

 ### Difficult Colleagues